DQNEO/minigo/README.md

 # Description

-`minigo` is a small Go compiler made from scratch.
+`minigo🐥` is a small Go compiler made from scratch.
 It can compile itself.

 * No dependency on yacc/lex
 * No dependency on external libraries